sampsyo/hass-smartthinq/README.md

 This is made for korean only.
 If you want to apply other county devices, you have to change this code for your country

-This is made by sampsyo, I forked and improved it
+This is made by sampsyo, I forked and add more device in it

 A [Home Assistant][hass] component for controlling LG HVAC devices via their SmartThinQ platform, based on [WideQ][].